 A short essay adapted from the book, How Progressives Can Take Back the Constitution, appeared in The Atlantic in February 2022.

-An even shorter essay, What You Won’t Hear in Today’s Supreme Court Confirmation Hearing, appeared in Slate, on the first day of confirmation hearings for Ketanji Brown Jackson to the Supreme Court, in March 2022
+An even shorter essay, What You Won’t Hear in Today’s Supreme Court Confirmation Hearing, appeared in Slate, on the first day of confirmation hearings for Justice Ketanji Brown Jackson, in March 2022.

 |The Anti-Oligarchy Constitution: Reconstructing the Economic Foundations of American Democracy was published by Harvard University Press in 2022.
 ISBN# 9780674980624|